Luis-Nobrega/OOM-Mapping-layers/README.md

 Other necessary changes are below:

-### Adding a new satellite / layer
+### Adding a new satellite/layer

 To add a new satellite or layer, a new file can either be created and the  `request_sentinel(...)` function altered or a new function can be added to an existing file:
 ```
 data_collection=DataCollection.SENTINEL3_SLSTR.define_from
 ```
-After that and adding the layer that stores the **JSON**, `vals` `image_names` and `units` variables must be altered to contain new layers, and remove the bad layers.
+After that and adding the layer that stores the **JSON**, `vals` `image_names` and `units` variables must be altered to contain new layers and remove the bad layers.

-There is also a `excluded` variable that stores special layers that either don't need cloud or land maskings, or are used to generate those masks.
+There is also an `excluded` variable that stores special layers that either don't need cloud or land maskings or are used to generate those masks.
 It is not recommended to alter that.

-For example, to use a cloud mask, with a image that requires **SLSTR** it is recommended to add a new `request_sentinel()` function, as the cloud mask comes from the **RGB** layer in **OLCI**.
+For example, to use a cloud mask, with an image that requires **SLSTR** it is recommended to add a new `request_sentinel()` function, as the cloud mask comes from the **RGB** layer in **OLCI**.

 For new layers without masks, it is recommended to base new files on [copernicusS2.py](/copernicusS2.py), as it treats raw images.

 ## Box and resolution
-To change area of interest, alter these coordinates.
+To change the area of interest, alter these coordinates.
 It should ideally be a [box](http://bboxfinder.com/).
 ```
 aoi_coords_wgs84 = [-17.567139,32.296420,-16.040039,33.312168]
 resolution = 60
 ```
-If there is a problem with resulution, something as:
+If there is a problem with resolution, something as:
 ```
-Max allowed value for image is 2894
+Max allowed value for an image is 2894
 ```
 Increase the resolution value.
-It isn't really the image resolution in meters, just a paramether to adjust the **JPEG** file.
+It isn't really the image resolution in meters, just a parameter to adjust the **JPEG** file.
 The true resolutions can be found in [ESA](https://sentiwiki.copernicus.eu/web/sentiwiki).

 ## Cloud mask regards
 The cloud mask was built based on RBG images, as the sum of the values in the pixels tends to be higher in clouds.
 As of now it is set to **180**, but some thinner clouds might escape.